 Psidium guajava L (Jambu Biji)

 Psidium guajava, commonly known as guava or jambu biji in Indonesia is belonging to family of Myrtaceae, native plant of tropical America and has long spread to southeast Asia.
-Guava is a fruit rich in bioactive compounds that may be used in various way to offer to the population the possibility of preventing certain chronic disease at low cost because of its antioxidant activity [28].
-Guava leaf extracts are rich sources of natural antioxidants and could be developed into functional food or drug against diseases and for a variety of beneficial chemo-preventive effects [29].
-Guava extract exerted a potent anti-nociceptive effect [30].
-Begum et al (2002) reported that two triterpenoids, 20b-acetoxy-2a,3b-dihydroxyurs-12-en-28-oic acid (guavanoic acid) and 2a,3b-dihydroxy-24-p-z-coumaroyloxyurs-12-en-28-oic acid (guavacoumaric acid) along with 2a-hydroxyursolic acid, jacoumaric acid, isoneriucoumaric acid, asiatic acid, ilelatifol D, and b-sitosterol-3-O-b-d-glucopyranoside have been isolated from Psidium guajava leaves.
-The asiatic acid (Figure 4) showed spasmolytic activity [31].
+Guava is a fruit rich in bioactive compounds that may be used in various way to offer to the population the possibility of preventing certain chronic disease at low cost because of its antioxidant activity.27 Guava leaf extracts are rich sources of natural antioxidants and could be developed into functional food or drug against diseases and for a variety of beneficial chemo-preventive effects.28 Guava extract exerted a potent anti-nociceptive effect.29 Begum et al.30 reported that two triterpenoids, 20b-acetoxy-2a,3b-dihydroxyurs-12-en-28-oic acid (guavanoic acid) and 2a,3b-dihydroxy-24-p-z-coumaroyloxyurs-12-en-28-oic acid (guavacoumaric acid) along with 2a-hydroxyursolic acid, jacoumaric acid, isoneriucoumaric acid, asiatic acid, ilelatifol D, and b-sitosterol-3-O-b-d-glucopyranoside have been isolated from P. guajava leaves.
+The asiatic acid (FIGURE 4) showed spasmolytic activity.30